apostrophecms/docs/docs/guide/database-queries.md

 Examples of query builders include:
 - `.limit(10)`: This limits the number of results that the query will return to the number we pass it.
 - `.sort({ name: 1 })`: This builder sorts query results based on a document property value.
 This one sorts by the `name` property in ascending order.
-- `.search('search term')`: This accepts a string and looks for documents that have that string in their registered searchable words.
+- `.search('search term')`: This accepts a string and looks for documents that have that string in Apostrophe's full-text index.
 - `.relationships(false)`: This builder accepts `false` or an array of relationship field names to avoid or limit relationship data loading onto the request response (saving some processing when it's not needed).
+- `.areas(false)`: Similarly, this builder accepts `false` to prevent fetching relationships and doing similar work for any widgets nested in the documents, which can also help with performance where that information is unnecessary.
+You can also specify an array of specific area names whose widgets should be fully loaded.

 As we can see here, query builders apply a wide variety of effects.
 See the [query builder reference page](/reference/query-builders.md) for a full list of query builders and how to use them.